top of page

 About

-I was born on August 27, 1979, in La Crosse, Wisconsin, and raised in Retreat—an unincorporated community near the Mississippi River, nestled in the tri-state region of Wisconsin, Iowa, and Minnesota.
+I was born on August 27, 1979, in La Crosse, Wisconsin, and raised in Retreat, an unincorporated community near the Mississippi River in the tri-state region of Wisconsin, Iowa, and Minnesota.

-My childhood was shaped by the rhythms of the land: fishing and camping along the river, riding horses, working in tobacco fields, and exploring the natural world.
+My childhood followed the rhythms of the land: fishing and camping along the river, building snow forts, riding horses, working in tobacco fields, and exploring the natural world.

-I earned a B.S. in Human Ecology with a focus on Community Leadership, then spent a year and a half on the Mississippi Gulf Coast supporting post–Hurricane Katrina recovery—first as an AmeriCorps member in Biloxi, then as a team leader in Bay St. Louis.
+After college, I spent a year and a half on the Mississippi Gulf Coast supporting post–Hurricane Katrina recovery, first as an AmeriCorps volunteer in Biloxi and then as a team leader in Bay St. Louis.

-In 2008, I returned to Madison, where I spent the next two decades working in public education and building a fulfilling life in the city.
+In 2008, I returned to Wisconsin, where I began working in public education and building a fulfilling life in Madison.

-The COVID-19 pandemic, coupled with upheaval in the U.S., sparked a period of deep reflection, leading to a new path.
+The COVID-19 pandemic, paired with upheaval in the U.S., sparked a period of deep reflection that set me on a new path.

 Welcome to Marla Goes North.